St Clair Donaldson: Career

-Donaldson was ordained deacon in 1888 and priest in 1889.
+Donaldson was ordained deacon in May 1888 and priest in 1889.
 After a short while as a curate at Bethnal Green he was a domestic chaplain to archbishop Benson from 1888 to 1891.
-In 1891 Donaldson became vicar of St Mary's, Hackney Wick, and was head of the Eton Mission until 1900.
+In 1891 Donaldson became vicar of St Mary's, Hackney Wick, and succeeded M. R. James as head of the Eton Mission from 1891 until 1900.
 He was in November 1901 appointed Rector of Hornsey, and in October the following year also as Rural Dean of Hornsey, serving from 1902 to 1904.
 At only 41 years of age he was chosen to be Bishop of Brisbane, was consecrated on 28 October 1904, and arrived at Brisbane on 19 December 1904.
 On St Thomas Day, 21 December 1904, he was enthroned as Bishop of Brisbane in St Luke's Church of England in Charlotte Street, Brisbane, as the diocese's cathedral had not yet been completed.

 When Donaldson began his episcopate he found that over £30,000 was on hand for the building of St John's Cathedral.
 He immediately set to work to raise the remaining necessary funds, and six years later the cathedral was consecrated.
 In 1905 the five dioceses in Queensland and New Guinea were formed into a province, and Donaldson became Archbishop of Brisbane.
 He interested himself especially in the development of the theological college, in religions instruction in schools, and in the founding of church schools.
 He gave much time and thought to the diocesan war memorial, which eventually took the form of St Martin's Hospital near the cathedral.
 About £100,000 was raised for this including a gift of £1000 from Donaldson himself.
 Donalson gave attention to moral causes of industrial unrest and the 'inward spiritual significance of the Labour movement', and he offered to mediate in the 1912 Brisbane general strike.
 Donaldson spoke strongly on the question of justice to the aborigines, urging that a large tract of land should be handed to them which whites should not be allowed to occupy.
 During his episcopate of 17 years the number of clergy increased from 55 to well over 100.

 In 1921 he was appointed Bishop of Salisbury, and on his return to England was pronounced by Arthur Benson to be "a very fine, simple-minded, robust, sensible prelate".
 At Salisbury as at Brisbane he became the trusted friend of his clergy and no parish was too isolated to be visited.
 He did work in convocation and was for many years chairman of the board of missions.